 Unfortunately, this is where I have found myself ending up recently—without close guy friends in my life.
 I want to share my experience to better illustrate what I am getting at with this idea of “man-talk”:

 Growing up, I was a reserved shy kid.
 Talking to girls was out of the question, so I kept my circle of guy friends close.
 It was not until high school that (with help of raging hormones) I finally reached out really began connecting with the opposite sex.

 Yet throughout high school, I had a core group of men I clung to.
 Sure, we did what a lot of guys do at that age, experimenting with alcohol, drugs, and having a few run-ins with the law.
 But without my buddies, I never would have made it through those adolescent years.

 In a way, this rule of thumb held true for the first few semesters.
-But as injuries came and dreams of running professionally waned, I shifted my focus away from running and academically, engaging in more social activities on campus.
-By the end of sophomore year I ended up dating a beautiful girl who I am still with today.
+But as injuries came and dream of running professionally waned, I shifted my focus away from running and academically, engaging in more social activities on campus.
+By the end of sophomore year, I ended up dating a beautiful girl who I am still with today.